aimicrocot/microcot-preset/README.md

 ╰►Post up to 250 words ~ enable if, with or without the thinker, it writes wall-of-text responses (can write more than 250, but not too long)

 ╰►HTML/CSS & Kitten CSS ~ use with regex!
 Super-laconic but effective prompt, works like large ones and also generates images and sometimes interactive.
 Enable only when needed to avoid slowing the model down.
 If you get a strange result, delete the post and generate again.
 Want some seriously cool CSS?
-Set Reasoning to max
+Set Reasoning to max.
+Suddenly pollinations ai made image generation paid, refusing to generate them for free, so I will be looking for an alternative

 ╰►Info table RU & EN ~ enable when characters/locations/outfits change frequently